Viewer Rating

 In a small village in a valley everyone who reaches the age of 70 must leave the village and go to a certain mountain top to die.
 If anyone should refuse they would disgrace their family.
 Old Orin is 69.
 This winter it is her turn to go to the mountain.
 But first she must make sure that her eldest son Tatsuhei finds a wife.

-The film explores a brutal survival tradition driven by extreme resource scarcity, focusing on the human condition and the cycle of life and death rather than promoting a specific modern political ideology.
-Its observational approach to a pragmatic, albeit tragic, adaptation to harsh conditions places it as neutral.
+The film objectively portrays a brutal tradition born of extreme scarcity, focusing on the existential human condition and the cycle of life and death without promoting a specific modern political ideology or solution.
+Its narrative centers on enduring harsh realities rather than advocating for societal change or upholding specific political values.

 The Ballad of Narayama does not feature any identifiable LGBTQ+ characters or themes.
 The narrative is entirely centered on heterosexual relationships, familial obligations, and the struggle for survival within a traditional, impoverished community, rendering the LGBTQ+ portrayal N/A.